 Connections clearly had a useful sort to go handicapping with this season and his last outing over 2m 4f at Aintree can be forgiven.
 This is because Theclockisticking shaped far better than the bare result suggests when a 12-length fourth as he raced prominent and was badly hampered rounding the home turn, but still chased the leaders before weakening in the final furlong.

-It could well pay to put a line through that and the assessor has dropped him to a career low mark of 137.
+As we showcased in our Bud Booth Mares betting tips guide, it could well pay to put a line through that, and the assessor has dropped him to a career low mark of 137.
 His Racing Post rating, meanwhile, is just 1lb higher than the one he last won off, so Theclockisticking has plenty of admirers and thus heads our 2018 Prelude Handicap Hurdle betting tips.Cause Toujours feared mostThe aforementioned Cause Toujours represents in-form trainer Ian Williams and now meets Theclockisticking off 6lb better terms in this.
 The jury is out on whether that’ll be enough to reverse Huntingdon form, but it should certainly bring him closer to his fellow six-year-old and that’s why he’s feared most in a race where there are plenty of dangers.

 Cause Toujours has had just a couple of starts for his current handler since leaving Dan Skelton, but won both to break his maiden tag over hurdles.
 He also has some useful National Hunt Flat race form on his side, finishing a far from disgraced 11-length ninth to the ill-fated mare Fayonagh in the Champion Bumper at the 2017 Cheltenham Festival.